AI-powered content analysis: Using generative AI to measure media and communication content

 Class content:

-• Competition: Multiple groups work on the same task using a training set; at the end, classifiers are tested against a new test set)
+• Competition: Multiple groups work on the same task using a training set; at the end, classifiers are tested against a new test set); The competition would be held on the this task: Explainable Detection of Online Sexism (EDOS)

 • Free topics: Each groups works on their own idea and data sets evaluation study of classifier for their own task